Rehoming Done Right: How to Start the Process Early and Responsibly

 • Euthanasia

 The options available to you may be based on the health, soundness, age, training level, and temperament of your horse.
 Some options have strict criteria for qualification; not every horse is suitable for every job.
-For more information visit our Resources for Owners section.
+For more information, please read our article on Responsible Placement Options.

 In order to ensure that your horse is placed within the best-suited organization, please consider asking the organization(s) the following: